runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

 See [Custom Workflows](custom-workflows.html) for more details on writing custom workflows.

+### Allow Using Custom Policy Tools
+Conftest is the standard policy check application integrated with Atlantis, but custom tools can still be run in custom workflows when the `custom_policy_check` option is set.
+See the [Custom Policy Checks page](custom-policy-checks.md) for detailed examples.

 ### Allow Repos To Define Their Own Workflows
 If you want repos to be able to define their own workflows you need to allow them to override the `workflow` key and set `allow_custom_workflows` to `true`.